 O.K.
 So I have my victim: the Reverend Allaston Burr, found dead inside his church, his battered face an unrecognizable, bloody mess.
 I’m beginning to envisage a cast of characters, his parishioners, all of whom hated him and wanted him gone.
 And the reason they failed to achieve their end?
 He was appointed for his lifetime by a third party holding the advowson for the parish in question (if that made no sense to you—and there’s no reason it should—you may wish to consult my article about Advowsons).
 I have my detectives, Gooseberry and George, just champing at the bit for another decent case to sink their teeth into.
 What else do I need?
 Why, a promising location, of course!

-The actual Reverend Allatson Burgh (note the real spelling) resided way out in leafy Hampstead (where much of Big Bona Ogles, Boy! was set), and was the vicar at the Christopher Wren-designed church St Lawrence Jewry (so named for its proximity to the medieval Jewish Quarter), next door to the Guildhall in the City of London.
-As promising as this may sound, I wanted my victim living tooth-by-jowl with his disgruntled parishioners, so I began to look elsewhere.
+The actual Reverend Allatson Burgh (note the real spelling) - who was hated by his parishioners - resided way out in leafy Hampstead (where much of Big Bona Ogles, Boy! was set), and was the vicar at the Christopher Wren-designed church St Lawrence Jewry (so named for its proximity to the medieval Jewish Quarter), next door to the Guildhall in the City of London.
+As promising as this may sound, I wanted my victim living tooth-by-jowl with his disgruntled flock, so I began to look elsewhere.
 I started with a tentative peek at both Highbury (in the modern-day borough of Islington, and best known as being home to the Arsenal Football Club) and Highgate (quite a posh area about three miles to the north).
 But as soon as I read the words on Wikipedia, “The area now known as Islington was part of the larger manor of Tolentone, which is mentioned in the Domesday Book.
 Tolentone was owned by Ranulf, brother of Ilger,” I knew that Highbury had won out.

 Ranulf, brother of Ilger!
 It really doesn’t get much better than that, or so I imagined.
 How wrong I was!